-Portals are gold-‐painted shipping containers that provide live connections to individuals around the world.
-Today, we can pick up a phone and call someone, we can text and even Skype, so why Portals?
+Portals are gold-painted shipping containers that provide live connections to individuals around the world.
+Today, we can pick up a phone and call someone, text, and even Skype, so why Portals?
 And why Portals in schools?

-To put it briefly, today’s youth communicate constantly but rarely engage.
-Portals encourage full-‐body, face-to-face discussions with people one has never met and may not meet again.
-When you enter the Portal, you leave behind your own context as does your partner, and external sounds are filtered out.
-Both parties feel as if they are in the same room.
-Many report that time stands still.
+When students enter a Portal, they leave behind their own context and feel as if they are in the same room with people miles away.
 The intensity of the human interaction is the real power of Portals.
 Children, it turns out, have the same hopes and dreams all over the world.

 Matching Your Mission

 Public and private schools have recognized the importance of fostering global competence in their students.
 Schools can better serve their communities by exploring global politics, economics, and social trends, and Portals provide an effective medium for global engagement.
 Portals allow educators to address such "21st century skills" as innovation, communication, collaboration, and creative problem solving.
 They support learning across all grade levels and in various academic disciplines, including but not limited to:

 We work with educational institutions to develop Portal-related curricula.
 We have experience working with children of all ages, and we can tailor educational materials to suit your student body and mission.